nalmadi/nalmadi.github.io/_posts/2022-03-19-Computer-Science-Is-Where-You-Belong.md

 ---

 What is in common between a 9th century Muslim polymath, a 19th century mathematician, a British WWII hero, and a 30-year-old obscure NASA employee?
-Bear with me as I explain.
+Bare with me as I explain.

  ![Khwarizmi]({{site.baseurl}}/assets/img/Khwarizmi.png)